 All postcodes in Australia are managed by the company known as Australia Post.
 Their official website provides free listings of every postcode in Australia, and additionally, postcodes are available from post offices that stock postcode booklets.

-Although the majority of postcodes are straight forward, there are some exceptions to the rule.
+Although the majority of postcodes are straightforward, there are some exceptions to the rule.
 There are a number of postcodes in Australia which have the initial digit of 1, which isn’t used for any state.
-These are allocated to special organisations which have more than one office across a range of states and territories, and therefore, require a different postcode.
+These are allocated to special organizations which have more than one office across a range of states and territories, and therefore, require a different postcode.

 An example of this is the Australian Tax Office – an institution which has shopfronts in every state and territory in Australia.

 As a traveler, how are postcodes useful?